 Typical manifestations of stress – headache, stomach spasm, burnout, irritability – are familiar to everyone.
 And this is only the tip of the iceberg.
 Medical statistics claim that more than a thousand diseases are stress-induced, that is, they are caused by constant stress.
 According to multiple research, women are especially sensitive to stress.
 This manifests itself in a variety of physical symptoms.

-Stress has a variety of very unpleasant consequences: anxiety, depression, neurosis, emotional instability, low mood, or, conversely, over excitation, anger, memory impairment, insomnia, increased fatigue and even alcohol or drug addiction.
-If you notice that you started drinking more alcohol to relief stress or added drugs to your daily routine — google women’s rehab near me.
-Addiction should be treated immediately and usually, doctors from rehabilitation clinics treat not only the addiction itself but also the reasons of it.
+Stress has a variety of very unpleasant consequences: anxiety, depression, neurosis, emotional instability, low mood, or, conversely, over-excitation, anger, memory impairment, insomnia, increased fatigue, and even alcohol or drug addiction.
+If you notice that you started drinking more alcohol to relieve stress or added drugs to your daily routine — google women’s rehab near me.
+Addiction should be treated immediately and usually, doctors from rehabilitation clinics treat not only the addiction itself but also the reasons for it.

 Features of women’s reaction to stress

 Stress is the body’s reaction to a long-term negative event (danger, excessive mental and emotional stress, grief, obligations imposed on a person, and the need to make important decisions quickly).

 Single stressful situations are a norm laid down by nature, the reaction to them is aimed at preserving life and health.
 If traumatic episodes occur often, the more so every day the body is quickly exhausted, exhausting resources.
 Lack of strength and energy gives a feeling of loss of control over one’s life, which is a powerful stress factor.